 During our work in the field we have curated beautiful, impactful images and videos that tell the stories of our work to end world hunger through the use of science and evidence-based policies for food and agriculture.
 Take a look and download images today for your program usage.
 If you’re interested in raw video footage or other photographs, please contact firstname.lastname@example.org.

 Agricultural biotechnology has been subjected to a massive disinformation campaign that has given rise to numerous myths.
-We debunk the 10 most common myths and offer a version in Spanish.
-We also debunk the 10 most common myths in Africa and share 10 things everyone should know about GMOs in Africa.
+We correct the 10 most common myths (a downloadable PDF version is also available) and offer a version in Spanish.
+We also debunk the 10 most common myths in Africa (downloadable PDF) and share 10 things everyone should know about GMOs in Africa.

 Database of Emerging Agricultural Learning (DEAL)